Documentation Index

 - Encrypt credentials properly.
 Always pass secrets through

 headers.
-Never hardcode credentials in URLs.
+Never hardcode credentials in URLs. - Use

-- Run health checks after configuration changes.
+selectedaccess mode in production.
+Restrict agents to only the tools they need rather than granting blanketallaccess. - Run health checks after configuration changes.
 Verify server connectivity whenever you update credentials or URLs.

 - Refresh tools after server updates.
 When the underlying MCP server is updated with new tools, call the tool refresh endpoint to update the platform’s tool registry.